stencila/stencila/cli/README.md

 # ⌨️ Stencila CLI

-**Use Stencila in a terminal console on your own machine**
+**Use Stencila in a terminal console on your own computer**

 ## 📦 Install

 The CLI is is early stages of development (all contributions welcome!).
-We don't recommend installing it yet, but if you are an early adopter 💖, we'd also appreciate any feedback.
+We don't necessarily recommend installing it yet, but if you are an early adopter, we'd also appreciate any feedback 💖.
 You can download standalone binaries for MacOS, Windows or Linux from the [latest release](https://github.com/stencila/stencila/releases/latest).

 ### Windows